 At Simulmedia, we’ve been thinking about destination marketing a lot recently.
 Did you know that travel and tourism has been the biggest holiday gift in terms of total spend the last two years?
 And more interestingly, while Millennials and Gen Z have been the beneficiaries of these gifts, the ones doing the buying are more often the Boomers and Silent Generation.
 How might that influence the way you target your advertising?

-If you’re interested in learning more about the changing world of media and technology, sign up to be notified about our future Salons, and come hear from the experts themselves.
+If you’re interested in learning more about the changing world of media and technology, join our mailing list by filling out the form below.